mozillahispano/mozilla-hispano.org/wp-content/plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.5.2
+* Added Dashboard Widget to report number of users who accept each type of email and default settings.
+* Added Message to Settings page to warn Admin when no users will not receive emails.
+* Added Meta Box to Settings page to report number of users who accept each type of email.

+= Version 4.5.1
+* Fixed Post Excerpt to use WordPress API to allow usage of filters.
+* Added support for %POST_AUTHOR% keyword replacement.
+* Added Italian language translation.

 = Version 4.5.0
 * Added CSS class and ID to Post and Page Notification post boxes so they can be styled or easily hidden via CSS.